 You can then either enter this into the Electroforming Calculator, which you will find on our website and all the calculations will be done for you,

 or you can do it manually.
-If you choose to do the latter, multiply the surface area of your work by the solution factor for the Copper Electroforming Solution, which is 0.05 For our plastic model soldier the calculation works out as 20 x 0.05 = 1.0, so the plating amps will need to be set to 1.0
+If you choose to do the latter, multiply the surface area of your work by the Plating Factor for the Copper Electroforming Solution, which is 0.035

 Then you need to decide how thick you require your electroformed layer to be and therefore how long it should be electroformed.
-If you are electroforming an item that is quite fragile, you will probably need to build a fairly thick layer of copper.
-If this is the case, you should be aiming to leave it in the solution for about 2 hours minimum.
-Our Copper Electroforming Solution deposits copper at a rate of approximately 1 micron a minute, so after 2 hours you should have a layer of about 120 microns.
-This plastic soldier is quite rigid, so it will be electroformed for about an hour.
+If you are electroforming an item that is quite fragile, you will probably need to build a fairly thick layer of copper 100 microns for example.

 b) Setting up your electroforming kit

 Fill the rinse beakers with tap water and turn the Hot Plate Stirrer on to its lowest setting so that the copper solution is being agitated.
-Make sure the temperature of the solution is in the range of 22-28 degrees centigrade.
+Make sure the temperature of the solution is in the range of 18-24 degrees centigrade.
+Although higher temperatures are possible, brightness falls off rapidly after 25 degrees centigrade.
 Plug one end of the black lead as shown into the front of the Tank Plating Rectifier and the other end into the base of the Plating Arm.

 Stage 3.
 Electroforming in the Copper Electroforming Solution